pgmorales76/reading_notes_301/reading_notes_301_class_03.md

 ## *How does the child component invoke a method that was passed to it from a parent component?*

-### Using a callback function from the parents component and using an argument value as a prop
+### Using a callback function from the parent component and using an argument value as a prop

 [How to Pass Functions Between Components](https://www.youtube.com/watch?v=c05OL7XbwXU)